MuertoGB/SMCTool/COMPATIBILITY.md

-**Compatibility Information:**
--
+## Compatibility Information

 This information is still a work in progress, I only have so many machines at my disposal to verify board-ids and perform a test flash.
 If a model is marked as verified, this means it was successfully flashed with SMC Tool.
-If a board is not in the below list, it isn't currently supported.
+If a model is not in the below list, it isn't currently supported.

-Some boards carry identical board-ids but have different logic board models, I have tried to keep them separate for ease of use.

-If you'd like to verify a board please open an issue.
-Make sure to include the following information:-
+If you'd like to verify a successful flash please open an issue.
+Make sure to include the following information:

-* Model Number (e.g. A1502)
+> Model Number (e.g. A1502)\
-* EMC Number (e.g. EMC 2835)
+> EMC Number (e.g. EMC 2835)\
-* Board ID `ioreg -l | grep -i board-id`
+> Board ID `ioreg -l | grep -i board-id`\
-* Board Model (e.g. 820-4924)
+> Board Model (e.g. 820-4924)\
-* Graphics Type and Model (e.g. iGPU, Intel HD 6000)
+> Graphics Type and Model (e.g. iGPU, Intel HD 6000)\
+> Proof of a successful flash

 ---

-**MacBook Air**
+## MacBook Air
 ```
 A1465 (EMC 2631)